How I stumbled on the energy (and ecological) crisis

 I came across M. King Hubbert again in 2000, remembered him from Grandpa’s book, did an idle internet search, and bang!
 Alarming articles at the Colorado School of Mines website about Hubbert’s Peak, which should be right about now.
 Although a bit frightening, there was far more bad news to contemplate at Jay Hanson’s dieoff.org.
 It wasn’t long before I joined several forums such as energyresources and runningonempty (also started by Jay Hanson), energybulletin, theoildrum and too many others to list to learn more.
 There were about 500 people back then following this issue, several of them well known professors like H. T. Odum at the University of Florida, and several graduate students of Charles A. S. Hall and other systems ecologists who posted the latest information on the forums.

 So where were the beer solar collectors?
-How come there wasn’t much alternative energy almost 3 decades later, even though everyone knows the oil won’t last forever?
-I spent hours at University of California, Berkeley libraries reading technical journals about hydrogen, solar, wind, biofuels, geothermal and other energy resources.
+How come there wasn’t much alternative energy almost 3 decades later, even though everyone knows oil won’t last forever?
+I spent hours at University of California (Berkeley) libraries reading technical journals about hydrogen, solar, wind, biofuels, soil science, nuclear, geothermal and other energy resources, as well as auditing classes, attending seminars, and lectures.
 Through the internet forums, I discovered many books and articles I would never have found otherwise.

 The awareness of the consequences hit me like a sucker punch.
 This would be the worst disaster to ever befall mankind, with up to 6.5 billion people dying by the time it was over and a wood-based civilization arose fro the ashes.
 The puzzle pieces clanged together all at once, like a jail door in a prison.